 Join a support group

 There’s nothing quite like the relief that comes when someone says ‘I get it’ or ‘yeah, me too’.
-Support groups can be online, like our peer support group or offline.
+Support groups can be online, or offline.
 They help us to feel less isolated and often people in the groups might have ideas to help us manage our depression symptoms.

 When we feel low and our energy and self-esteem have taken a nosedive, it can be hard to motivate ourselves to get to appointments.
 Often we will feel like we don’t deserve them.
 We think we’re being a time waster, or taking an appointment from someone who needs it more than we do.
 We might believe our appointments are pointless because we’ve lost all hope of getting better.
 But that’s not true: we absolutely need and deserve support, and professionals are here to help us.